Home

 This page contains pictures and information about Lauxaniid Flies that we found in the Brisbane area, Queensland, Australia.

-The Lauxaniid Flies has two pair of fronto-orbital bristles.
+The Lauxaniid Flies has two pair of fronto-orbital bristles and vibrissae absent.
 They are usually small to medium size, with clean or marked wings.
-They are often orange or partly orange in colour.
-Some of them have patterned wings.
-They like to rest in shaded forest or under vegetations.
+They are often orange or at least partly orange in colour.
+Some of them have strongly marked patterned wings.

 Their larvae are usually found on fallen leaves, rotting plant materials and fungi.